Last updated on December 19, 2025

 #3.
 Morophon, the Boundless

-The best trilobite in Magic also happens to be one of the best dragons in the game.
-The changeling ability lets Morophon, the Boundless cheat a bit, but that doesn’t stop it from being an absolute house in whatever tribal deck you play it in.
-It takes a card like Tiamat and makes it cost only two generic mana.
+The best shapeshifter in Magic also happens to be one of the best dragons in the game.
+The changeling ability lets Morophon, the Boundless cheat a bit, but that doesn’t stop it from being an absolute house in whatever typal deck you play it in.
+It takes a card like Tiamat and makes it cost only 2 generic mana.
 You can also combine Morophon with Fist of Suns or Jodah, Archmage Eternal to cast your dragons for free.

 #2.
 The Ur-Dragon

-The Ur-Dragon isn’t only a top-tier dragon commander, but one of the strongest tribal commanders of all time.
+The Ur-Dragon isn’t only a top-tier dragon commander deck, but one of the strongest typal commanders of all time.
 The eminence ability is a godsend for a creature type populated by expensive threats, and it can’t be overstated how broken this is when it works from the command zone.
-It also has a game-ended effect once it hits the board, refilling your hand and slamming more dragons into play for free.
+The Ur-Dragon also has a game-ending effect once it hits the board, refilling your hand and slamming more dragons into play for free.

 #1.
 Miirym, Sentinel Wyrm

 I could see people fighting me on the top two slots here, but I’m confident that Miirym, Sentinel Wyrm earns the title of best dragon commander in Magic.
 Ur-Dragon has the color advantage and an incredible eminence ability, but it still relies on the rest of your cards to do most of the work.
-Miirym has minor protection and only needs to survive a turn cycle and the game it probably over.
-It’s a must-kill commander that’s hard to kill, and it doubles up your dragons in a way that’s very hard to keep up with.
+Miirym has minor protection and only needs to survive a turn cycle and the game is probably over.
+As one of the best Temur commanders and strongest Temur cards overall, it's a must-kill that’s hard to kill, and it doubles up your dragons in a way that’s very hard to keep up with.

 Dragons get access to their own suite of support cards, including some excellent ramp options with Orb of Dragonkind, Sarkhan, Fireblood, and Dragonspeaker Shaman.
 They also have dedicated land support with Haven of the Spirit Dragon, Crucible of the Spirit Dragon, and Temple of the Dragon Queen, making it easy to support a 5-color dragon deck.

-Scourge of Valkas and Dragon Tempest are two of the best finishers for the tribe, letting you deal damage and win outside of combat.
-Spit Fire is a personal favorite, giving you slow, repeatable removal for a deck that usually ignores what the opponents are doing.
+Scourge of Valkas and Dragon Tempest are two of the best finishers for dragons, letting you deal damage and win outside of combat.
+Spit Flame is a personal favorite, giving you slow, repeatable removal for a deck that usually ignores what the opponents are doing.

 Death by Dragons